Murdaugh’s fall from grace ends in life sentence for murder

 WALTERBORO, S.C.
-(AP) — In the culmination of the once-prominent lawyer’s fall from grace, Alex Murdaugh was sentenced to life in prison without parole Friday after being convicted of murdering his wife and son.
+(AP) — One of the last pieces of a legal dynasty that doled out justice in rural South Carolina for decades crumbled Friday as lawyer Alex Murdaugh was sentenced to spend the rest of his life in prison for the murder of his wife and son at their sprawling estate.

-Judge Clifton Newman asked Murdaugh if he had anything he wanted to say before sentencing him to two consecutive life terms, and the South Carolina attorney maintained his innocence.
+In the quiet Lowcountry that Murdaugh’s family had dominated since the days of Jim Crow, a judge talked to Murdaugh in a way that few probably have — not in his days playing college football, making millions as a high-powered attorney or gaining favor because of his name — and reminded Murdaugh that he had to remove the portrait of the defendant’s grandfather from its place of honor in that same courtroom to ensure a fair trial.

+At sentencing, Murdaugh maintained his innocence, just as he did when he testified in his own defense during the six-week trial.
+But Circuit Court Judge Clifton Newman wanted to know if he saw the mangled bodies of Maggie and Paul Murdaugh as he tried to sleep or thought about how he disgraced his family’s three-generation reputation for justice through lying, stealing and — eventually — murder.

 “As I tell you again, I respect this court.
 But I am innocent.
 I would never under any circumstances hurt my wife Maggie and I would never under any circumstances hurt my son Paul-Paul,” Murdaugh responded.

 “And it might not have been you.
-It might have been the monster you become when you take 15, 20, 30, 40, 50, 60 opioid pills.
-Maybe you become another person,” Newman replied, noting Murdaugh’s decadeslong addiction to painkillers.
+It might have been the monster you become,” Newman said.

-In lengthy comments, Newman asked Murdaugh what he meant when he said “oh, what a tangled web we weave” while on the stand in his own defense, when he admitted lying to investigators about being at the kennels where Maggie and Paul Murdaugh were killed.

-“And the question is when will it end?
-You continued to lie and lie throughout your testimony,” Newman said.

-Newman also touched on the Murdaugh family’s history as they stood in a courtroom on the circuit where his father, grandfather and great-grandfather tried cases as the elected prosecutor for more than 80 years.
+Murdaugh faced the judge in the Colleton County courtroom on the circuit where his father, grandfather and great-grandfather tried cases as the elected prosecutor for more than 80 years.
+Murdaugh’s family founded the area’s most powerful law firm a century ago in neighboring Hampton County.
+For decades, that meant that practically anyone who ended up in court — whatever side of the law they found themselves on — would have a Murdaugh either watching their back or staring them down.

-“A lawyer, a person from a respected family who has controlled justice in this community for over a century.
-A person whose grandfather’s portrait hangs at the back of the courthouse that I had to have ordered removed in order to ensure a fair trial,” Newman said.
+Prosecutors decided not to seek the death penalty in this case, and Newman handed down the harshest possible sentence he could — consecutive life sentences without parole.

+“Over the past century, your family — including you — have been prosecuting people here in this courtroom, and many have received the death penalty, probably for lesser conduct,” the judge said.

-Prosecutor Creighton Waters said none of the victims of the crime — members of Murdaugh’s family and the parents and relatives of his wife — wished to speak on behalf of the prosecution before sentencing.
+Waters said none of the victims of the crime — members of Murdaugh’s family and the parents and relatives of his wife — wished to speak on behalf of the prosecution before sentencing.
+Murdaugh’s brother and surviving son sat behind him in the courtroom every day.

-“The depravity, the callousness, the selfishness of these crimes are stunning.
-The lack of remorse and the effortless way in which he is, including here, sitting right over there in this witness stand — your honor, a man like that, a man like this man, should never be allowed to be among free, law abiding citizens,” Waters said.

-Outside the courthouse Friday, Tracy Kinsinger, 58, had one goal: to ensure that Murdaugh saw his homemade sign reading “Murderer” that he made after a “mad dash” to Walmart for crafting supplies.
-For Kinsinger, who came from Beaufort, South Carolina, the outcome was a vindication of the legal system.
+“After six weeks of trial, they came away more convinced he did not do this.
+They are steadfastly in his camp,” defense attorney Jim Griffin said after the hearing.

-Prosecutors asked for a life sentence to hold Murdaugh responsible for what they say are decades of lying, stealing and using his family’s considerable clout in their tiny county to his advantage.
-The Colleton County jury deliberated for less than three hours before finding Murdaugh guilty of killing his 22-year-old son with a shotgun and his 52-year-old wife with a rifle on June 7, 2021.
+The jury deliberated for less than three hours Thursday before finding Murdaugh guilty of killing his 22-year-old son with two shotgun blasts and his 52-year-old wife with four or five rifle shots.

 Juror Craig Moyer told ABC News that when deliberations began, the jury immediately took a poll that came back with nine guilty votes.
 It didn’t take long to convince the other three.